Should You Eat Oatmeal to Sleep Better?

 Regularly consuming oatmeal will help you normalize many hormones that correlate with stress.
 You’ll balance your cortisol levels and support your nervous system due to oatmeal’s significant vitamin B complex content.

-In addition, oatmeal encourages internal homeostasis.
-This in turn relaxes you, fosters good digestion, and supports good liver health.
-All of this will help you get a deeper, more restorative night’s sleep.
+Oatmeal encourages internal homeostasis.
+This, in turn, relaxes you, fosters good digestion, and supports good liver health.